-INFO 200: Information Communities is taught via various social, connected technologies, including the course community platform, Community Site for student blogging,
+INFO 200: Information Communities is taught via various social, connected technologies, including the course section platform, the Community Site for student blogging, and Canvas.

 This site – https://infocom.hyperlib.sjsu.edu/ – is the central hub for our section’s learning community.
 All news, announcements and course requirements specific to our section will be communicated here.
 You will be blogging at the Community Site and Canvas is used for grading purposes only.

 INFO 200: Information Communities consists of weekly modules, Monday morning blog posts from me introducing the week, reflection blogging, and major assignments.
 Course conversations about our topics can play out via blog posts/comments, #infocom chats, and interaction in tribes.
 Assignments are due Sunday evenings by 11:59 p.m.
 PT, unless otherwise noted.